 After that, your account will activate and everything will be just like you are used to with Bitcoin, Ethereum or any other Exodus asset, except that the 20 XRP minimum cannot be moved out.

-The Ripple asset is unique in that unlike other assets Ripple enforces reserve requirements in Ripple (XRP) to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.
+The XRP asset is unique in that, unlike other assets, Ripple enforces reserve requirements in order to protect the shared global ledger from growing excessively large as the result of spam or malicious usage.